Nick Wilson, Proprietor

 Sometimes a career path is determined early in life, as it was for On Location’s Lauren King Donohue, who worked her first catering job while still in high school.
 That early taste of events and excitement set the stage for a lifetime of adventure in the hospitality industry.

 After working in restaurants, bars and catering companies for more than a decade, it’s fitting that she met her husband, 1618 Seafood Grille’s Sous Chef Adam Donohue, at 1618 Midtown, which eventually became the location of their wedding reception.

 Lauren loves to bake and entertain in her off hours, and always keeps a bottle of Champagne in the fridge.
 It’s the kind of habit you want in someone charged with making great events.
 Says Lauren, “Every single day has the opportunity to be amazing if you have the right bubbles.”

-Ellen Moore, the On Location Beverage and Events Manager, is a peripatetic soul who made it to Greensboro by way of Miami, Alaska, Slovakia and the Florida Keys.
+Ellen Moore is a peripatetic soul who made it to Greensboro by way of Miami, Alaska, Slovakia and the Florida Keys.
 Maybe that’s why she enjoys the tight-knit atmosphere she’s found at 1618, which she describes as mafia-like.
 “Once you’re in, you’re family.”

 She arrived in the gate city via U-Haul in 2013 to attend UNCG’s Sign Language Interpreting Program, a fitting curriculum since she always talks with her hands.
 Shortly thereafter, she joined 1618 and is proud to say she’s done nearly every job in the restaurant – backwaiting, hosting, serving, bartending and working events – except for cooking.
 After hours, she can be found crafting with fellow 1618 family member Katy Bromley.